NASA-LIS/LISF/CONTRIBUTING.md

 # How to contribute
+Welcome to the LISF repository!
 We are glad you are reading this.
 Thanks for taking the time to contribute!

 ## Resources
 * LIS website: https://lis.gsfc.nasa.gov/